frankframework/frank-manual/docs/source/testing/ladybug/extendTable/extendTable.rst

 ..
 WARNING::

    In case Ladybug needs data from the database, set ``jdbc.migrator.active=true`` in a properties file in the ``classes`` directory or in ``src/main/resources`` for a Maven project.
-Ladybug cannot read data that is specific to a configuration.
-See also subsection :ref:`testingLadybugStorages`.
+This is relevant if reports are stored in the database, see :ref:`testingLadybugStorages`.